 Our staff is happy to work with your schedule.
 We provide daytime studies to accommodate shift workers and are available to conduct overnight studies seven days a week.

 The Sleep Health Solutions clinic is located in Cuyahoga Falls and we regularly serve residents from northeastern Ohio and the Akron area.
 Call our office or fill out the contact form to learn more about how to get tested for sleep disorders.

 Specialized sleep technicians use the latest diagnostic equipment available to collect accurate data about your sleep patterns and movement.
 All testing procedures are non-invasive and we work to make everyone as comfortable as possible.

 Types of Sleep Study Tests

-This type of study is used to detect a multitude of sleep disorders.
+This type of study is used to detect a multitude of sleep disorders, including central sleep apnea.
 It records physiological information during sleep, including brain activity, eye movement, oxygen and carbon dioxide levels, heart rate, breathing and airflow through your mouth and nose, snoring, and muscle movements.
 Insomnia is one of the sleep disorders that this test helps diagnose.